Legal cannabis not a ‘gateway drug,’ research finds

 The study, published on Jan.
 5 in Psychological Medicine, said that despite many critics of legalization expressing concerns that cannabis is a gateway drug, research found no changes in illicit drug use after legalization.
-Instead, it may actually reduce alcohol-related problems.
+Instead, it may actually reduce alcohol-related problems, KTLA sister station KDVR reports.

 According to CU Boulder, the study also found no link between legalization and cognitive, psychological, social, relationship and financial problems.